Yvette A Marks

 - 2009- BA(Hons) Classical Studies –The University of Liverpool (Dissertation- The technology and rationale behind temple sculpture of the Centauromachy in Classical Greece)

 - Research interests

-This research has been presented at a number of conferences including; The Historical Metallurgical Research in Progress conference, The Theoretical Archaeology Group conference, and The Aegean Round Table conference, with subsequent publications in process.
+This research has been presented at a number of conferences including; The Historical Metallurgical Research in Progress conference, The Theoretical Archaeology Group conference, The Aegean Round Table conference and the Society for American Archaeology annual meeting, with subsequent publications in process.